Farmers' protest: Key Delhi borders stay closed; traffic diverted | NewsBytes

 The protesting farmers claim that the laws will deprive them of the Minimum Support Prices (MSPs) and make them vulnerable to big corporates.

-They are demanding a complete rollback of the contentious laws and numerous rounds of discussions between them and the government have failed to end the deadlock.
+They are demanding a complete withdrawal of the laws and multiple rounds of discussions between them and the government have failed to end the agitation.

-The government, however, says the laws are meant to enhance the farmers' earnings.
+The government, on the other hand, says the laws are meant to enhance the farmers' earnings.